 Birth control pills, also called oral contraceptives, are a hormonal therapy.
 There are two types of birth control pill:

-- Pills that contain a combination of progestin and ethinyl estradiol (a synthetic form of estrogen): These pills, called combined oral contraceptives (COCs), contain both progestin and also a synthetic form of estrogen called ethinyl estradiol, and are an acne treatment.4,5
+- Pills that contain a combination of progestin (a synthetic form of progesterone) + ethinyl estradiol (a synthetic form of estrogen): These pills, called combined oral contraceptives (COCs), contain both progestin and ethinyl estradiol, and are an acne treatment.

 There are many COCs on the market.
 In the United States, the FDA (Food and Drug Administration) approved three COCs containing the progestins norgestimate, norethindrone, and drospirenone, for acne treatment.4 While only these three officially are approved in the U.S. for acne, this does not mean they are superior to other COCs in combatting acne.
-In fact, all COCs appear about equally effective.
+In fact, most studies comparing different COCs find that they are all about equally effective at treating acne.

-A systematic review that looked at the results of research on a total of over 12,000 participants concluded that COCs can reduce both inflammatory and non-inflammatory acne.6 According to a meta-analysis that reviewed 31 high-quality research studies, COCs reduce acne lesions by more than 50% after 6 months of use.7
+- A systematic review that looked at the results of research on a total of over 12,000 participants concluded that COCs can reduce both inflammatory and non-inflammatory acne.7

 Expand to read details of research

 A 2014 meta-analysis published in the Journal of the American Academy of Dermatology reviewed 13 randomized clinical trials that compared the efficacy of COCs to placebo.
-The authors concluded that COCs were effective in treating acne, with approximately 35% reduction in acne lesions after three months and 55 - 60% reduction after 6 months.7
+The authors concluded that COCs were effective in treating acne, with approximately 35% reduction in acne lesions after three months and 55 - 60% reduction after 6 months.8

-Overall, researchers have determined that combined oral contraceptives are relatively safe.
+Overall, researchers have determined that COCs are relatively safe.
 A study done on 23,000 people taking COCs found that the risk of death was the same in women who had used COCs as it was in women who had not.4

 However, it is important to consult a doctor before starting combined oral contraceptive treatment.
 This is because oral contraceptives pose risks.